 Read on for additional details.
 A link to the application appears at the end of this section.

 This is not a grant, and selected libraries will not be required to receive, manage, or expend any funds.
 Libraries will submit a very basic application, and we will support as many libraries as funding will allow.
 Participating libraries will choose their preferred equipment and technology from a standardized list.
 The DHW will then work with a vendor(s) to purchase all of the equipment and items through a bidding process and coordinate the delivery and installation of equipment directly with each library.

 Please review the product spec sheet and terms & condition information below for more details about available options and to determine if this project will be a good fit for your library.
 (NOTE – Cubicle walls will not be an option for Round 2).

-The project is currently open to public and tribal libraries located in the state of Idaho.
+This opportunity is open to public and tribal libraries located in the state of Idaho.
 Although this is not a competitive application, the project will prioritize libraries serving rural communities with populations under 50,000 that are not part of a contiguous metropolitan area.
-However, libraries serving larger communities, or those who are functionally rural but lie within a larger metro area may also be considered.
-We will accept as many libraries as possible in each round of the project will be administered on a first-come, first-served basis until the remainder of project funds are allocated, or until March 1, 2024 (whichever occurs first).
+However, libraries serving larger communities, significant marginalized populations, or those who are functionally rural but lie within a larger metro area may also be considered.
+Round 3 of the project will be administered on a first-come, first-served basis until the remainder of project funds are allocated, or until March 1, 2024 (whichever occurs first).
 If we receive more applications than we can accommodate, we will prioritize selection to those libraries who serve smaller and more rural communities, as well as libraries who fall in healthcare “deserts.”
 If you previously applied for this program and were not able to participate, we encourage you to apply again.
 All libraries will receive notification as to whether they have been selected.

-Round 1 Timeline:
+Round 3 Timeline:

-- Application Release: August 15, 2022
+- Application Release: December 7, 2023

-- Equipment delivery: January-February 2023 (may be sooner)
+- Equipment delivery: estimated Spring/Summer 2024 (may be sooner)